ROADS © www.rt66pix.com

 Best known for the modern Parkway (above) the original Natchez Trace runs parallel, through the woods.
 It was a dirt trail first used by Native Americans and animals, then American settlers.
 It stretches 444 miles (710 km) from Natchez MS on the Mississippi River, northeast to near Nashville TN.

 Just after 1800, the US Army widened the Trace enough for wagons, but it remained crude with only a few small pole bridges and toll rafts on major rivers.
-Unlike the National Road, the Trace wasn't engineered or graded and didn't have a stone surface.
+Unlike the National Road, the Trace wasn't engineered or graded, didn't have a stone surface, and received no maintenance.
+It wasn't a "high way" but in many places an eroded "low way" collecting water.
 A mail carrier on horseback could travel it in 10-15 days, but it took a wagon 2-3 weeks.

 Peak usage was northbound from 1790-1820 when the Trace was on the frontier.
 Ohio Valley settlers walked back home after floating rafts of farm products down to Natchez or New Orleans LA.
 Many formed into groups for protection against bandits.
 By then, farm and plantation houses provided food and lodging, but many travelers slept in the open nearby.

 This is typical of the "Sunken Trace" from the early 1800s.
-Foot and wheeled traffic compacted the soil and many sections became badly eroded, creating huge puddles or streams which persisted under the forest canopy, even in dry weather.
+Foot and wheeled traffic compacted the soil and many sections became badly eroded.
+Huge puddles or swamps could persist under the forest canopy, even in dry weather.
 Trees were always falling down blocking the way, as on the left.
-There was no maintenance, users simply created a new path nearby.
+Users simply created a new path nearby.